Submit a Project Proposal for MURF or IMURF

 Awarded students begin MURF 2024-2025: August 2024

 Student MURF Applications open in the first week of April and continue through May.
-Awards are announced between late June to early July.
+Awards are announced in July.
 Students start MURF in the Fall semester.
 If a student is selected to work on your project, you must complete an “Undergraduate Research Contract and Agreement” at the beginning of the Fall semester with your student.
 This document, and any additional deadlines for your student, will be communicated at the beginning of the fall semester.

-**In order to increase the likelihood a student applies to your proposed project, our office recommends all faculty mentors submit project proposals no later than March 31st, 2023.
-We recommend this because Student Applications for MURF 2023-2024 are only open April 5th, 2023 through May 20th, 2023.
+**In order to increase the likelihood a student applies to your proposed project, our office recommends all faculty mentors submit project proposals no later than March 29th, 2024.
+We recommend this because Student Applications for MURF 2024-2025 are only open early April 2024 through May 24th, 2024.
 This said, we still encourage you to submit a project proposal even after the deadline as many non-MURF-seeking undergraduates use the MURF Project Page to find ongoing research projects throughout the academic year.

 CLICK HERE to submit a MURF or IMURF project!